ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 In the end we will use this location to pinpoint the exact location of sensors and their measurements on a kibana map.
 Find [sensors.csv](https://raw.githubusercontent.com/IraitzM/Santander/master/location.csv) file on an open repository in GitHub.

-First of all we have to put the URL file into our own file system
+First of all we have to put the sensors.csv file into our own file system.
+Second, we have to set LookupRecord processor configuration

-### Sensors.csv flow
+### Lookup file Sensors.csv flow

 Up to this point we need to set another flow that takes a file from GitHub and puts it on our own file system (nifi container file system).
 We'll use a **InvokeHTTP** processor to get the file from a URL as we've done before, a **UpdateAttribute** processor to change some of the flowfile attribute's names from and make them more readable.
 It's always good practice to have some meaningful name as "sensors.dsv" than a UUID file name.
 Lastly, we'll add **PutFile** processor to put the flowfile into our own file system.